The Bankrate promise

 - Transfer to travel partners

 Unlike many travel credit cards, choosing cash back doesn’t lower the value of your points.
-You’ll get 1 cent per point for your rewards, plus the option to deposit your cash into an account of your choice or as statement credit on the card you earned the points with.
+You’ll get one cent per point for your rewards, plus the option to deposit your cash into an account of your choice or as statement credit on the card you earned the points with.

 Pay with Points with Amazon.com or PayPal

 Pay with Points lets you redeem your points for purchases made through Amazon.com or PayPal at the checkout screen.
 However, this redemption option is only worth 0.8 cents per point, meaning 100 points add up to 80 cents.
-It’s a nice option to have but not necessarily the best way to redeem your points.

 You can also use your points towards Apple products like Apple Watches, Airpods, iPhones, iPads, Macs and accessories.
 As long as you have 20 percent of the purchase price in Chase points, you can use cash for the remaining points portion of your purchase.